isaaccorley/torchrs/README.md

 The [PROBA-V Super Resolution Challenge](https://kelvins.esa.int/proba-v-super-resolution/home/) dataset is a Multi-image Super Resolution (MISR) dataset of images taken by the [ESA PROBA-Vegetation satellite](https://earth.esa.int/eogateway/missions/proba-v).
 The dataset contains sets of unregistered 300m low resolution (LR) images which can be used to generate single 100m high resolution (HR) images for both Near Infrared (NIR) and Red bands.
 In addition, Quality Masks (QM) for each LR image and Status Masks (SM) for each HR image are available.
 The PROBA-V contains sensors which take imagery at 100m and 300m spatial resolutions with 5 and 1 day revisit rates, respectively.
 Generating high resolution imagery estimates would effectively increase the frequency at which HR imagery is available for vegetation monitoring.

-The dataset can be downloaded using the `scripts/download_probav.sh` script and then used as below:
+The dataset can be downloaded (0.83GB) using `scripts/download_probav.sh` and instantiated below:

 ```python
 from torchrs.transforms import Compose, ToTensor